-The classification of real-world objects into spaces and space boundaries is solely based on the semantics of these objects and not on their used geometry type, as CityGML 3.0 allows various geometrical representations for objects.
+The classification of real-world objects into spaces and space boundaries is solely based on the semantics of these objects and not on their used geometry type, as the CityGML 3.0 CM allows various geometrical representations for objects.
 A building, for instance, can be spatially represented by a 3D solid (e.g. in LOD1), but at the same time, the real-world geometry can also be abstracted by a single point, footprint or roof print (LOD0), or by a 3D mesh (LOD3).
 The outer shell of the building may also be semantically decomposed into wall, roof, and ground surfaces.
 Figure 7 shows different representations of the same real-world building object in different geometric LODs (and appearances).

 Figure 7.
 Representation of the same real-world building in the Levels of Detail 0-3.

-The biggest changes between CityGML 3.0 and earlier versions are that
+The biggest changes between CityGML 3.0 and earlier versions are that:

 LOD4 was dropped, because now all feature types can have outdoor and indoor elements in LODs 0-3 (for those city objects where it makes sense like buildings, tunnels, or bridges).
-This means that the outside shell e.g. of a building could be spatially represented in LOD2 and the indoor elements like rooms, doors, hallways, stairs etc. in LOD1.
+This means that the outside shell, such as of a building, could be spatially represented in LOD2 and the indoor elements like rooms, doors, hallways, stairs etc. in LOD1.
 CityGML can now be used to represent building floor plans, which are LOD0 representations of building interiors (cf. Konde et al. 2018).
 It is even possible to model the outside shell of a building in LOD1, while representing the interior structure in LOD2 or 3.
 Figure 8 shows different indoor/outdoor representations of a building.
 Details on the changes to the CityGML LOD concept are provided in [[Lowner2016]].

 Levels of Detail are no longer associated with the degree of semantic decomposition of city objects and refer to the spatial representations only.
 This means that, for example, buildings can have thematic surfaces (like WallSurface, GroundSurface) also in LODs 0 and 1 and windows and doors can be represented in all LODs 0-3.
 In CityGML 2.0 or earlier thematic surfaces were only allowed starting from LOD2, openings like doors and windows starting from LOD3, and interior rooms and furniture only in LOD4.

-In CityGML 3.0 the geometry representations were moved from the thematic modules to the Core module and are now associated with the semantic concepts of Spaces and Space Boundaries.
+In the CityGML 3.0 CM, the geometry representations were moved from the thematic modules to the Core module and are now associated with the semantic concepts of Spaces and Space Boundaries.
 This led to a significant simplification of the models of the thematic modules.
 Since all feature types in the thematic modules are defined as subclasses of the space and space boundary classes, they automatically inherit the geometry classes and, thus, no longer require direct associations with them.
 This also led to a harmonized LOD representation over all CityGML feature types.

 If new feature types are defined in Application Domain Extensions (ADEs) based on the abstract Space and Space Boundary classes from the Core module, they automatically inherit the spatial representations and the LOD concept.